tootedom/related/README.md

     curl -v -N http://10.0.1.29:8080/searching/frequentlyrelatedto/1

-Which returns json data containing the list of items (their id's) that are frequently related to that item
+Which returns json data containing the list of items (their id's) that are frequently related to that item:

+    {
+        "response_time": "2",
+        "results": [
+            {
+                "frequency": "1",
+                "id": "4"
+            },
+            {
+                "frequency": "1",
+                "id": "3"
+            },
+            {
+                "frequency": "1",
+                "id": "2"
+            }
+        ],
+        "size": "3",
+        "storage_response_time": "0"
+}

 Note the search does not only provide the ability to search on the id.
 It allows you to filter the result based on a property of the indexed document.
-For example:
+For example, from the initial POST there was 4 related items:

+* 3 of those had the property: **channel: de**
+* 1 of those had the property: **channel: uk**

+The item that had overridden the **"channel"** property was the following:

     {
-        "id": "3" ,
+        "id": "4" ,
         "date": "2013-12-24T17:44:41.943Z",
-        "related-with": [ "1","2"],
+        "related-with": [ "1","2","3"],
         "type": "torch",
         "site": "amazon",
-        "channel": "de"
+        "channel": "uk"
     }

 In the above, there are 3 extra elements that can be searched on: